EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Related Work

-\textbf{Efficient Segmentation Models.} Prior studies in efficient segmentation~\cite{ICnet,SFnet,bisenet,hu2023you,hong2021lpsnet,wan2023seaformer,yu2021bisenetv2,Li2022SFNetFA,espnetv2,mehta2018espnet,hong2021deep} have predominantly concentrated on close-set segmentation within specific domains, with a significant portion of this research~\cite{SFnet,hu2023you,espnetv2} specifically targeting driving scenarios.
-More recently, a few works~\cite{zhang2022topformer, wan2023seaformer} have ventured into designing segmentation models suitable for on-device implementation, capable of running efficiently on mobile platforms.
+\textbf{Efficient Segmentation Models.} Prior studies in efficient segmentation~\citep{ICnet,SFnet,bisenet,hu2023you,hong2021lpsnet,wan2023seaformer,yu2021bisenetv2,Li2022SFNetFA,espnetv2,mehta2018espnet,hong2021deep} have predominantly concentrated on close-set segmentation within specific domains, with a significant portion of this research~\citep{SFnet,hu2023you,espnetv2} specifically targeting driving scenarios.
+More recently, a few works~\citep{zhang2022topformer, wan2023seaformer} have ventured into designing segmentation models suitable for on-device implementation, capable of running efficiently on mobile platforms.
 However, the realm of on-device interactive segmentation remains largely unexplored.
-MobileSAM~\cite{mobile_sam} represents an initial attempt, but it still encounters challenges regarding computational efficiency and a noticeable decline in performance, indicating a substantial opportunity for further advancements in this direction.
+MobileSAM~\citep{mobile_sam} represents an initial attempt, but it still encounters challenges regarding computational efficiency and a noticeable decline in performance, indicating a substantial opportunity for further advancements in this direction.
+More related research can be found in this survey~\citep{efficient_sam_survey}.